OpenINF/openinf.github.io/CONTRIBUTING.md

 labels on the issue you're interested in.

 - Issues labeled _help wanted_ or _good first issue_ have been identified as
   desirable for community contribution.
-Feel free to work on GFIs even if it is not your first issue.
+Feel free to work on GFIs even if not your first issue.
   - List of [all issues labeled _good first issue_][i-gfi]
   - List of [all issues labeled _help wanted_][i-help]
   - List of [all incomplete pull requests labeled _help wanted_][pr-help]